DeerTears/old_qodot_docs/index.md

 Any text with **Warning:** is here to prevent you from losing a lot of progress or time.
 This usually indicates pitfalls and quirks that limit the flexibility of Qodot Plugin.

-## Who made this?
+## Who wrote this?

 So hi, I'm [Ember](https://github.com/deertears/).
-I really like sharing knowledge with people, and I created this out of my desire to see something more comprehensive for teaching how the plugin works.
-I've spent countless hours doing research, answering user questions, and recording steps as I've put this together.
-This has been my largest open-source documentation project yet.
-I really appreciate everyone who's come to give input, feedback, and generally just use what I've written.
+I wrote most of the words on these page, based on my own research and coupled with the work [Shifty](https://github.com/shfty) did for the old Qodot Plugin wiki.
+As a tutor, I really like sharing knowledge with people, and I created this out of my desire to see something more comprehensive for teaching how the plugin works.

+As time goes on Shifty and I will have less to claim as our own work, you can check the [the Contributors list](https://github.com/QodotPlugin/qodotplugin.github.io/graphs/contributors) to see who else was involved in writing these docs.

+## Special Thanks

 The Jekyll theme is [Just the Docs](https://github.com/pmarsceill/just-the-docs) made by [pmarsceill](https://github.com/pmarsceill/).

-You can check who else has helped contribute to putting this website together here by checking [the Contributors list.](https://github.com/QodotPlugin/qodotplugin.github.io/graphs/contributors)

-I want to sincerely thank [Shifty](https://github.com/shfty/)for making such a cool plugin that's enabled so many developers, as well as for letting me take over the documentation and rebuild it from the ground up.
+[Shifty](https://github.com/shfty/) for making such a cool plugin that's enabled so many developers to make stand-out games in the indie sphere.

+Also, Ember would like to thank everyone reading, and especially everyone who's come to give input and feedback on these docs as they've developed.